 Residential Faculty Fellowship Program

 These semester-long fellowships provide two course releases and will require residency at the Center.
 Fellows will be required to give a talk at the Center.
 We aim to accept faculty from as wide a range of disciplines, departments and programs as possible, so that all disciplines feel that they have a stake in the Center, and in its work and activities.
-Call for Applications for Fall 2021 will appear in January 2021.
+The deadline for applications for 2021-22 has passed.

 Dissertation Completion Fellowship Program

 These semester-long residential fellowships will allow doctoral students nearing completion of their programs the time necessary to focus on dissertation writing, and the opportunity to present and discuss their research with faculty outside of their own thesis committees and departments.
 Graduate fellows will be required to give a talk (formal or informal) at the Center.
-Call for Applications for Spring 2021 coming soon.
+The deadline for applications for 2021-22 has passed.

 These symposia, organized around the Center’s theme, will feature a keynote address, and will draw scholars from both Mason and beyond.
 Towards our goal of engaging the public in the intellectual and cultural activity of the humanities, the symposia will also feature outward facing programming, such as a public talk or a thematically-related performance or reading.